muhammadmujtabasajid/My-Portfolio-Project/README.md

 This is my portfolio webpage built with HTML, CSS, Bootstrap.
 Still learning advanced CSS properties and responsive design.
 ## Features
-- Hero section with animated heading
+1.Hero section with animated heading
-- About Me section
+2.About Me section
-- Skills section with GIF animation
+3.Skills section with GIF animation
-- Contact button
+4.Contact button
-- Responsive layout for desktop and tablet
+5.Responsive layout for desktop and tablet
 ## Technologies Used
-- HTML
+1.HTML
-- CSS
+2.CSS
-- Bootstrap
+3.Bootstrap
 ## Feedback
 Feedback and suggestions are welcome!